Rebecca Shaw

 Why Whole Milk?

 Breast milk and infant formula are essential sources of fat for newborns and babies.
 Whole-milk infant formulas are more similar to breast milk and allow parents to easily incorporate healthy fats into baby’s diet.
 The creamy texture that full-fat milk gives formula suits baby’s taste buds and helps them feel full and less likely to be fussy for more.
-Unlike most formulas made in the US, Bubs organic, clean, 365-day grass-fed cow’s milk formula, Goat milk, and Supreme formulas rely on fats from natural whole milk and less on added vegetable oils.
+Unlike most formulas made in the US, Bubs organic, clean, 365-day grass-fed cow’s milk formula, Goat milk formula, and Supreme formulas rely on fats from natural whole milk and less on added vegetable oils.
 This is beneficial for baby as it provides natural essential fatty acids and phospholipids in a ratio similar to human breast milk.

 Concerns About Weight or Development in Baby?